ncatlab/nlab-content/pages/2606.md

 # Commentary #

-## Comment 1 ##

-I think it's best to begin with a few simple observations, as I frequently find it necessary to return to the basics again and again, even if I take a different path each time.
+I think it's best to begin with a few simple observations, as I frequently find it necessary to return to the basics again and again, even if I then depart by a different path each time.

 <table align="center" cellpadding="4" markdown="1" style="border:none; width:90%">